AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 **Advanced statistics**

-There are a lot of things in life we can't control, but fortunately, this doesn't apply to DNS queries made by devices connected to private AdGuard  DNS.
+There are a lot of things in life we can't control, but fortunately, this doesn't apply to DNS queries made by devices connected to Private AdGuard  DNS.
 You can see the total number and geography of requests, the number of blocked requests and a list of companies the requests were addressed to both in the summary table and in separate tabs with detailed statistical information.
 <p><img src="https://cdn.adguard.com/public/Adguard/Blog/private_adguard_dns/statistics.png" style="max-height: 600px; padding: 2px;">

 **Parental control**